mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ![mstf_nice_rejection](images/mstf_nice_rejection.png)

 In January the next year, about a month after receiving that first rejection, I was reached out again to interview for the SWE internship.
 I was pretty surprised since Microsoft usually finishes intern hiring by December.
 I followed through that entire application process and ended up landing an offer (which I later accepted, I have another blog post about my internship experience there)!

+Now I wouldn't call this straight up nepotism because leveraged connections that I genuinely made.
+I attended the networking sessions and actively reached out to her and asked questions, which helped to stand out from the rest of the students and leave a good impression.
+When I was interested in applying to Microsoft, I had a genuine connection that was in a position to help me out.
 ### Apple
 ### Northrop Grumman
 ## How do I do it?